Berod bei Wallmerod

-Berod bei Wallmerod is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.
+Berod bei Wallmerod is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

-The community lies in the Westerwald between Montabaur and Wetzlar.
-Through the community from north to south flows the Eisenbach.
-The community belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.
+The municipality lies in the Westerwald between Montabaur and Wetzlar.
+Through the municipality from north to south flows the Eisenbach.
+The municipality belongs to the Verbandsgemeinde of Wallmerod, a kind of collective municipality.

 History

 In 1292, Berod had its first documentary mention as Berrinrode.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in the municipal election on 7 June 2009.

 Economy and infrastructure

-Right near the community runs Bundesstraße 8 linking Altenkirchen (Westerwald) and Limburg an der Lahn.
+Right near the municipality runs Bundesstraße 8 linking Altenkirchen (Westerwald) and Limburg an der Lahn.
 The nearest Autobahn interchange is Diez on the A 3 (Cologne–Frankfurt am Main), some 10 km away.
 The nearest InterCityExpress stop is at the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.